 Miralax contains PEG 3350, a petroleum-based chemical similar to antifreeze.
 It is only safe for up to 7 days in adults.
-Children who take Miralax for years have developed seizures, tremors, psychiatric and neurological side effects.
+Children who take Miralax for years have developed neuropsychiatric side effects and kidney damage.

 Need a Texas Miralax Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was diagnosed with serious side effects, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 Miralax lawsuits have already been filed against Bayer by people who experienced side effects, but not as part of a class action.
 Instead, they are individual injury lawsuits for people represented by a lawyer.

 Have There Been Settlements?

 The first Miralax lawsuits were filed recently and there are no reports of settlements for people who suffered side effects.
 No cases have gone to trial or ended in juries awarding compensation to people who were injured.

 Miralax Class Action Lawsuit Settlement